guntur1981/go-design-patterns/01-single-responsibility-principle/README.md

 # Description

-Single Responsibility Principle states that a type should be made for one specific purpose.
+Single Responsibility Principle in Go states that a type should be made for one specific purpose.

 ## Example